wolfSSL/wolfEngine/README.md

 Versions 1.1.1 and below of OpenSSL did not handle AES-GCM through the Engine interface.

-The only change necessary is to add GCM mode to a switch statement.
+The only change necessary is to add GCM/CCM mode to a switch statement.
-For example, for OpenSSL 1.1.1, add the following to `crypto/evp/evp_enc.c` at line 169:
+For example, for OpenSSL 1.1.1, add the following to `crypto/evp/evp_enc.c` at line 188:

 ```
-          case EVP_CIPH_STREAM_CIPHER:

 +         case EVP_CIPH_GCM_MODE:
++         case EVP_CIPH_CCM_MODE:
-          case EVP_CIPH_ECB_MODE:
+          case EVP_CIPH_CTR_MODE:
 ```

 ## Building